-Two to three electrofishing surveys will be conducted between June 15 and October 15, 2007.
-Each survey will be conducted at least four to five weeks apart.
+Two to three electrofishing surveys will be conducted between June 15 and October 15, 2008.
+Surveys will be conducted at least four to five weeks apart.
 Specific dates have not been scheduled.
 River flow and weather conditions will be assessed weekly to determine when each electrofishing pass will be conducted.